 The procurement (and viability) of building and infrastructure projects in New Zealand suffers from the risk of materials' cost increases and longer than usual lead times (or unavailability).
 Generally, in recent times this has been a result of inflationary pressures, including from the pandemic response.
 A particular high-profile example was the gib shortage lasting into late 2022, leading to orders being delayed by months and projects sat unfinished (with flow-on effects such as construction businesses becoming insolvent).
 The supplier with overwhelming market share was in New Zealand, and, to resolve the issue, the then-Labour government began to look at overseas substitutes.
-In April 2024, the now National government announced as part of its drive to make it easier and more affordable to build in New Zealand, it would be amending the Building Act to ease the process of recognising trusted overseas building products, increasing the availability of high-quality products in New Zealand_It intends to introduce the Building (Product Certification) Amendment Bill with a view to passing it into law by the end of 2024.
+The Building (Overseas Building Products, Standards, and Certification Schemes) Amendment Act 2025 has been introduced which is aimed at easing the process of recognising trusted overseas building products, increasing the availability of high-quality products in New Zealand.